rogue0137/wwcsf-algos/README.md

  ### 2d.
 Articles
  1. [Wikiversity Data Structures and Algorithms](https://en.wikiversity.org/wiki/Data_Structures_and_Algorithms) Provides an overview of the Data Structure and Algorithms conceptual landscape.
 Recommended for its definitions of technical terms.

-## 3. Resources and problem sets by topic
+## 3. Resources and problem sets for common interview question categories
 1. Arrays & Strings
 2. Linked Lists
 3. Trees and Graphs